tthvo/phys-web/README.md

-# phys-book
+# PHYSICS BOOK

-This book manages the files and questions related to the labs
+This is an open-source project to all Physics TA at UBC Okanagan.
+This book manages the files and questions related to the PHYS122 Lab.
+Another development for PHYS112 labs will be in progress in September 2021.

 ## Usage

 ### Building the book

-If you'd like to develop on and build the phys-book book, you should:
+If you'd like to develop on and continue to build the phys-book book, you should:

 - Clone this repository and run
 - Run `pip install -r requirements.txt` if you are using venv to create virtual environment.